 Another powerful incentive was the opportunity for wealth.
 Medieval Europe was locked in a rigid feudalism that kept the poor in perpetual poverty.
 There was simply no rising above the social level one was born into.
 A Crusade offered a chance at the unthinkable.
 The loot of a successful campaign could bring great wealth, even to a peasant.
 And those who returned gained a reputation as a warrior that could see them and their sons raised into positions of relative honor in a noble’s army.

 The risks were great; but the benefits both tangible and significant.
 So thousands took up the crusader cause.

 The problem for the thousands of peasants who wanted to go was that no noble would lead them.
 On the contrary, the nobles wanted their serfs to stay home and tend their fields and farms.
 But the Pope’s appeal had gone out to all and no noble wanted to be seen as contradicting the Church.
 So they just hoped no one would rise to lead them.
-It was one of those moments of profound leadership vacuum that just begged to be filled; and filled it was when a man known as Peter the Hermit stepped forward.
+It was one of those moments of profound leadership vacuum that just begged to be filled; who filled it was a man known as Peter the Hermit.

 Of all the Crusaders, Peter surely had the strongest scent.
 The monk had not bathed in decades.
-He rode a donkey that, eyewitnesses said, bore a remarkable resemblance to its rider.
+He rode a donkey that, eyewitnesses said, bore a remarkable resemblance to its owner.
 Peter’s preaching was even more powerful than his odor.
-In 9 months, he gathered 20,000 peasants under his banner, then began the long and difficult trek E to Constantinople.
+In 9 months, he gathered 20,000 peasants under his banner, then began the long and difficult trek east to Constantinople.